qwq233/Nullgram/README.md

 [中文](README_CN.md)

-Nullgram is an **free and open source** third-party Telegram client, based on Telegram, [NekoX](https://github.com/NekoX-Dev/NekoX) and [Nekogram](https://gitlab.com/Nekogram/Nekogram). the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).
+Nullgram is an **free and open source** third-party Telegram client, based on the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ## Why Nullgram
 Due to the fragmentation of the NekoX and Nekogram communities, and the serious problems with the main developers of NekoX and Nekogram[^1], I decided to make Nullgram to integrate both of their functions to avoid these problems.